Safety & security

 2019-20 Safety & Security Committee Members

 Johnny Beach (Board President), Jed Reed (Board Member), Larry Glick (Board Member), Dr. Ricardo Lopez (Superintendent), Dr. Brent Ringo, Dr. Shelley Garrett, J. Pat Lamb, Gary Cummings, Lt.
-Chris Trusty, Lt.
+Wally Sneed, Lt.
 David Nabors, Sgt.
 James Wills, Chief Mark Lee, Chief Neil Howard, Chief Marty Wade, Laura Ballard, Derrick Culpepper, Terrell Tillis, Craig Wilson, Bill Gasch, Keith Chapman, and Gracie Rodriguez

 We have staff working around the clock to maintain our buildings and grounds.
 Our team of carpenters, electricians, HVAC mechanics, painters and plumbers work together to make sure that our facilities provide a safe, attractive and efficient environment for students, staff and the community.

 Our security team handles after hour and weekend calls.
 We invite anyone that notices a maintenance issue to call our 24-hour Security Dispatch team so that they can make sure our maintenance team makes the necessary repairs.

 Learn more about our Security Department and the people in charge of ensuring student safety.

 Find contact information for the police officer at each campus.